-At the Edinburgh International Festival in August '21, Richard joined Danielle de Niese, Kim Criswell, Anna-Jane Casey, Damian Humbley and Musical Director, Wayne Marshall, in the acclaimed Rodgers and Hammerstein Review, A Grand Night for Singing.
+At the Edinburgh International Festival, Richard joined Danielle de Niese, Kim Criswell, Anna-Jane Casey, Damian Humbley and Musical Director, Wayne Marshall, in the acclaimed Rodgers and Hammerstein Review, A Grand Night for Singing.

 "Stylish performance, too, from cool Scots-born operatic baritone Richard Morrison."
 The Scotsman

 Audio - Live Opera and Concert

 "Richard Morrison has been, from an early age, surrounded by music and song.
 His father is the distinguished Scottish baritone, Peter Morrison; his mother, Irene, a former professional singer and his sister, Jackie, is an actress and singer.
 With such an upbringing, it is indeed appropriate that this collection should be entitled, Songs of my Home, as it contains many of the songs of his native Scotland that he would have absorbed in his family environment.
 Sir Walter Scott wrote, 'Breathes there the man, with soul so dead, who never to himself hath said, this is my own, my native land!'
 Richard Morrison may travel far in his occupation as a leading voice in opera but Corban Recordings is proud to have this young man deliver these songs and ballads to the enhancement of Scotland's musical reputation."

 Alastair McDonald, Corban Recordings